pdebuyl/euroscipy_document/organizers.rst

 Tutorials chair
 ---------------

-* Valentin Haenel
+* Nicolas Rougier

-    Valentin Haenel has already organized the tutorials in 2011.
-He is one of the two core contributors to Psignifit-3, a toolbox for psychometric data analysis available for Python.
-He is currently working as a Scientific Python Developer at the Blue Brain Project in Lausanne.
+    Senior research scientist at the INRIA (French National Institute for research in computer science and control).
+Author of several visualization packages for Python.

 General organizing committee
 ----------------------------

+*The information in this chapter is outdated.*

 * Communication: Emmanuelle Gouillart